Terms of Service

 LIMITATION OF LIABILITY

-- Under no circumstances, including, but not limited to, negligence, will either Party be liable for any loss of earnings, profit, reputation, data, business, or cost of procurement of substitute goods or services, or any special, indirect, incidental, consequential, punitive, or exemplary damages, including indirect loss, arising from or related to the Agreement, breach thereof, the (in)actions of either Party, or any other interactions with each other, even if the Party has been advised of the possibility of such damages.
+- Under no circumstances, including, but not limited to, negligence, will either Party be liable for any loss of earnings, profit, reputation, data, business, or cost of procurement of substitute goods or services, or any special, indirect, incidental, consequential, punitive, or exemplary damages, or indirect loss, arising from or related to the Agreement, breach thereof, the (in)actions of either Party, or any other interactions with each other, even if the Party has been advised of the possibility of such damages.

 - Fortumo’s liability in contract, tort, negligence, product liability or otherwise however arising out of or in connection with the Agreement for all events, or series of connected events, occurring in any year of the term of the Agreement shall not exceed in the aggregate 100% (one hundred per cent) of Fortumo’s earnings under the Agreement during six (6) months prior to the event giving rise to liability.

 - Force Majeure.
-Either Party’s performance of any part of the Agreement shall be excused to the extent that it is hindered, delayed or otherwise made impossible or impractical by flood, fire, earthquake, strike or riot, failure of power or telecommunications networks, governmental or military acts, decisions, orders or restrictions, terrorist attacks or any other circumstances beyond the reasonable control of that Party and not caused by that Party (collectively referred to as “Force Majeure”).
+Either Party’s performance of any part of the Agreement shall be excused to the extent that it is hindered, delayed or otherwise made impossible or impractical by flood, fire, earthquake, strike or riot, failure of power or telecommunications networks, governmental or military acts, decisions, orders or restrictions, terrorist attacks or any other similar circumstances beyond the reasonable control of that Party and not caused by that Party (collectively referred to as “Force Majeure”).
 If any Force Majeure condition(s) occur(s), the nonperforming Party shall notify the other Party of the nature of any such condition and the extent of the delay immediately, and shall make reasonable, good faith efforts to resume performance as soon as possible.

 - Severability.
 If any term, condition or provision of the Agreement is invalid, unenforceable or illegal in whole or in part, that provision shall be replaced by a permissible provision as close in content and purpose as possible to the original provision.
 The validity and enforceability of the remaining terms, conditions or provisions, or portions of them, shall not be affected.
 All headings (including clause headings) are for reference purposes only and shall not be used for interpretation of the Agreement.
 In matters not regulated in the Agreement, the Parties shall abide by the laws and industry standards.
 Failure by a Party to exercise or enforce any provision or right under the Agreement shall not be deemed a waiver of future enforcement of that or any other provision or right.

 - Assignment.
 Fortumo may, at its sole discretion, assign or transfer the Agreement or delegate any of the rights and/or obligations hereunder to a third party.
 If the Merchant attempts to assign or transfer the Agreement or delegate any of the rights and/or obligations hereunder without Fortumo's prior written consent (which shall not be unreasonably withheld), such assignment shall be void and unenforceable.
+For reasons of efficient provision of Services at the Fortumo group level, the provider of Services may be a Fortumo group entity other than the contracting Fortumo entity.

 - Right of Representation.
 If you are entering into the Agreement on behalf of a legal entity, such as your employer or company, you represent that you have the legal authority to bind that entity.